michael-rubel/livewire-best-practices/README.md

 ---
 ### 💱 Always use loading states for better UX
 You can use [loading states](https://laravel-livewire.com/docs/2.x/loading-states) to make UX better.
 It will indicate to the user that something is happening in the background if your process is running longer than expected.
-To avoid flickering, you can use `delay` modifier.
+To avoid flickering, you can use the `delay` modifier.

 [Example](https://github.com/michael-rubel/livewire-best-practices/blob/main/Examples/loading-states.md)